hyperb1iss/uchroma/README.md

 Based on work by Tim Theede and Terry Cain https://github.com/terrycain/razer-drivers

-See the LICENSE file for information regarding the GPLv2.
+See the LICENSE file for information regarding the LGPL.

 The Razer Chroma input peripherials are exotic, but fully HID-compliant and work well with the generic HID drivers in the Linux kernel.
 For